whiffee/Blenbridge/README.md

 # Blenbridge
 code and docs of the Blenbridge project

-For latest version see SourceForge.
+Up to date as of 13 Jun 2019.
+For the console version, see SourceForge